jpeterstewart/PrecisionCache/README.md

     if (MyLocalCache.TryGetValue(key, out var valueFromCache) )
 ```

-The cachae would normally be used as follows:
+The cache would normally be used as follows:

 ```C#
     object cachedData;